joinpursuit/Pursuit-Core-Web/data-structures-&-algorithms/linked-lists/lesson-notes/README3.md

 This allowed JavaScript developers to use very modern and new features immediately and babel would transform (compile) the new features into an older version that could work in older browsers/ older browser versions.
 JavaScript developers could finally focus on writing code in a clean and maintainable way and not have to worry about browser compatibility as much.

 The trade off is that it could make setting up a new JavaScript project more challenging - since you would need to set up babel to compile the code.
-If you use webpack, parcel, create-react-app, vue-cli, angular-cli etc. these tend to have babel set up for you.
+If you use webpack, parcel, create-react-app, vue-cli, angular-cli etc. these tend to have babel (and a few other features) set up for you.

-As JavaScript grew in popularity many people who knew other coding languages started learning JavaScript.
+As JavaScript grew in popularity, many people who knew other coding languages started learning JavaScript.
 One thing many of them wanted was a more familiar `class` syntax.

 JavaScript added a `class` syntax for its object prototypes.
-Allowing people to write a cleaner (and possibly more familiar syntax).
+This allowed people to write a cleaner (and possibly more familiar syntax).

 However, the `class` syntax in JavaScript is just syntactic sugar: it looks cleaner and easier to read, but under the hood it still performs like JavaScript's prototypes.